metamath/lamp-guide/docs/11/index.md

 Remember, in algebra you can do what you want on the left-hand-side of an equality, as long as you do the same thing on the right-hand side.

-So create a new step, based on of the value of the cotangent that has the same antecedent as our goal, that shows the value of the cotangent.

 > Select the checkbox on the left for the step with this statement: